Diversity Visa Lottery FAQs

 Applications must be submitted online at www.dvlottery.state.gov.
 Instructions for the 2016 lottery are here.

 You should not apply if:

-If you have further questions relating to the lottery please send an inquiry to our contact us page and a member of our legal team will get back to you.
+If you have further questions relating to the lottery please contact us and a member of our legal team will get back to you.

 What is the Diversity Visa Lottery Program?